Inevitablesense686/Inevitablesense686/README.md

 - 👋 Hi, I’m Jodson Graves
-- 👀 I’m interested cosmology and statecraft
+- 👀 I’m interested statecraft
 - 🌱 I’m currently studying through the Code:You program
 - 💞️ I’m looking to collaborate at ntari.org
 - 📫 How to reach me info@ntari.org, subject: GitHub Contact
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm the founder of the Network Theory Applied Research Institute.
-Learn more at NTARI.or
+Learn more at NTARI.org